MarcoTamb/Phlegrean-Fields/README.md

     mamba install --yes --file requirements.txt
     mamba env config vars set REACT_VERSION=18.2.0
     python main.py

+From the second time onwards you only need to run:

+    mamba activate phlegrean
+    python main.py

 You can then access the dashboard on *[localhost:8050](http://localhost:8050)* If somehow you ever want to deploy this to the internet, make sure to follow [these instructions](https://dash.plotly.com/deployment) on the Dash website to avoid potential vulnerabilities.

 ## Screenshots